MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

 In some cases, similar skin conditions may need to be considered.
 This is why assessment is based on a combination of visible features and history, rather than a single factor.

-Assessment by a qualified health practitioner may be considered if you notice:
+Assessment by a qualified medical practitioner may be considered if you notice:

 These features can overlap with other skin concerns.
 Assessment can help clarify whether Rosacea or another factor may be contributing to the changes.